curriculet/lexile/README.md

 This gem wraps a portion of the Lexile database API.
 You need to obtain an authorized username and password from Lexile to use the API.
-This gem is not meant to be a comprenhensive implementation of the API just a bare bones "Find the Lexile for a Specific Book" solution.
+This gem is not meant to be a comprenhensive implementation of the API just a bare bones "Find the Lexile for a Specific Book or Update your Lexile DB" solution.

-The gem only covers the endpoints to the `book` resource, the `category` and `serial` resources are beyond the scope of this gem .
+The gem only covers the endpoint to the `book` resource, the `category` and `serial` resources are beyond the scope of this gem .
 If you need access to these resources feel free to submit a PR with code and specs.

-The gem does not support pagination for result-sets longer than 20 books, while the API contains all provisions for pagination, it is beyond the scope of the gem to expose those.
+The gem now supports pagination for long result-sets using the `next` and `previous` links of the `meta` element of the response.
+Pagination is implemented as an Enumerable and it is transparent when you traverse the enumerable with each, select, map, etc.... ( `count` will paginate the whole collection, a more efficient implementation using the `total_count` from the `meta` is left as practice for the reader)

 ## Installation